Simply LaKita

 I’m using the OXO Good Grips Poultry Shears to help me cut with ease.

 1. Begin with a completely thawed turkey turned breast side down.
-Using the poultry shears, cut along both sides of the backbone until you are able to remove it completely.
-Save it to make gravy or store it in a freezer bag to make homemade stock.
+Using the poultry shears, cut along both sides of the backbone until you can remove it completely.
+Discard or save it for later to make gravy or store it in a freezer bag to make homemade stock.

 2. Gently stretch open the cavity of the bird to reveal the breastbone inside.
 Carefully make a small incision in the bone using a knife.
 This will make it easier to flatten out the turkey.